vivizhou/udacity_ds_project_4/README.md

 - Numerical variables: percentage of use in the first half of the month, percentage of use in the first half of the day, average_itemInSession, average_length, total_length, num_unique_songs, num_unique_artists

 ## Results
-Gradient boosted tree classifier gave the best f1-score (0.73), but the random forest model gave the best accuracy (0.77).
+Gradient boosted tree classifier gave the best f1-score (0.73) among the three models.
+The hyperparameter for the gradient boosted tree model was further tuned using cross validation.
+I analyzed two hyperparameters max_depth and max_bins, and check the average f1 scores of each combination of parameter. maxDepth of 5 and 10 and maxBins of 20 and 32 both gave similar average f1 scores by validation, at around 63%.
+So the parameters are selected at the setting: maxDepth = 5 and maxBins = 32.
+This combination gives a f1 score of 73% and accuracy of 76% in the test set.

 ## Copyright
 The codes used in this project are free to use.